 What IS a Home Organization Binder?
 It’s a 3-ring binder (It can be fancy or plain, doesn’t matter, although I prefer pretty.) and it contains all of the information needed to run your home.

 Where can you find a Home Organization Binder?
 I personally use this one by Emily Ley.
 (No surprise there, ha!
 I just love her cute stuff.)
-I also found these adorable binders from the Martha Stewart Line at Staples for you to make your own.
 Or you can use a plain one from any store.
 I prefer a 1.5 inch-2 inch 3-ring binder.
 And I like to have a pocket in the front in order to keep loose items.

 To create your own Home Organizational Binder, you might need:

-- a Binder (like this one, this one or this one)
+- a Binder (like this one or this one) – I use this one!

 - Dividers (these come with pockets, or you can get them without pockets, too.)